Mahoning Drive-In Theater: Location and Facilities

 The screen, marquee, concessions building, ticket booth, and projector are all original to the Mahoning, although changes and repairs have been made over the years.
 The original Mahoning screen was built in 1947 by Bethlehem Steel and measured 70 feet.
 By 1958 it measured 100 feet and has now expanded to 110 feet.
 Two weeks before the 2019 season opening, the screen was significantly damaged and underwent approximately $20,000 repairs.
 The marquee sits at the intersection of Route 443 and Seneca Road to point cars towards the theater entrance a half mile away.
 In 2018, it was severely damaged by weather and a GoFundMe campaign was launched to help raise the nearly $20,000 it cost to repair the sign.
 To commemorate the repaired marquee, drive-in volunteers placed a time capsule in one of the posts.

 The concessions building also houses the projector room and bathroom.
 The projectors were manufactured in 1947 and have been used at the theater since it opened.
 35 mm prints are sourced from studios, private collectors, and university libraries.
 Exhumed Films is also a regular source for prints.
 The concessions building housed cigarette and pinball machines (both of which were robbed in the 50s and 60s).
 The mural on the concessions stand was painted by Christian Egbert in 2016, who first learned about the drive-in after meeting staff at a local flea market.
 Mattox paid for the materials and Egbert was given a place to sell his paintings in exchange for the labor.

+On July 18, 2026, the theater's marquee was discovered to have been vandalized overnight by unknown individuals after a showing of the Troma films Citizen Toxie, Tromeo and Juliet, and Beware!
+Children at Play, as part of Troma-Thon 2026.
+The marquee was quickly cleaned up and restored by volunteers, but the second night ended up being cancelled.

 The Mahoning Drive-In is one of three drive-in movie theaters in the Lehigh Valley, the other two being Becky's Drive-In Theatre and Shankweiler's Drive-In Theatre (the oldest operational drive-in in the country, now operated by former Mahoning volunteer owner Matt McClanahan).